cfries/image-prune/README.md

 Below you find some stuff that allows you to build the surveillance system with a Pi such that

-- Powering the Pi up will launch the script in the background.
+- The Pi ill launch the script in the background once it is powered up.
 - The Pi will wait for a WLAN network.
 - The Pi will mount an AFP network drive.
 - The Pi will run this app.